UAA-Robo/VEX-API/README.md

 * Use **vex type descriptions** that are in the [VEXcode API](https://api.vexcode.cloud/v5/namespace/namespacevex).

 * Keep **examples** simple and make sure to test them.
 Each example should be a fully functioning block of code that can be run in main as is (that means include every variable declaration).
 Use comments if you add specific parameters.
-Don't use `using namespace vex`.
+Don't use `using namespace vex` or `using namespace std`.
 Variables should be in snake case and should start with `my_` (ex/ `my_motor`).

 <br>
 After you edit the md files, and push to the main branch, your changes will automatically be deployed to the documentation website.